cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/platform-in-depth-slurm.md

 {{<image src="img/docs/azimuth-images/Azimuth-slurm-cluster-Page.jpg" caption="Slurm cluster" wrapper="col-9 mx-auto" wrapper="text-center">}}

+### Platform usage

 There are two ways to access the slurm cluster, either by selecting the details button:

 {{<image src="img/docs/azimuth-images/slurm-cluster-details.jpg" caption="Slurm cluster Details" wrapper="col-9 mx-auto" wrapper="text-center">}}

-Navigating to the Slurm cluster cluster from the details button  provides you with a commandline example to access the slurm cluster, the ability to refersh the page, the ability to update, patch and even delete the cluster.
-The page also provides details about the cluster such as, when the cluster was created and other meta data about the cluster.
+Navigating to the Slurm cluster cluster from the **details** button provides you with a commandline example to access the slurm cluster,  the ability to **update**, **patch** and **delete** the cluster.
+The page also provides details about the cluster such as when the cluster was created, and other meta data about the cluster.

-There are two services accessible from the details page, the Open onDemand and the Monitoring service.
+There are two services accessible from the details page, the **Open onDemand** and the **Monitoring** service.

-From the Open OnDemand button you can access the features offered to access and manage the slurm cluster from a browser
+From the Open OnDemand button you can access the features offered to access and manage the slurm cluster from a browser.

 {{<image src="img/docs/azimuth-images/openonDemand.jpg" caption="Slurm open ondemand" wrapper="col-9 mx-auto" wrapper="text-center">}}